Erupting all over the Disrupt scene

 Otter’s aural capacity in action

-Otter Voice Notes is not limited to the business world—although when it comes to meetings, brainstorm sessions, sales pitches, conference calls, and even power-lunch convos, this tool is no doubt a powerful assistant.
+Otter Voice Notes is not limited to the business world—although when it comes to brainstorm sessions, sales pitches, conference call recording, the need to share meeting notes, and even power-lunch convos, this tool is no doubt a powerful assistant.

-It’s also useful for professors and students in the classroom, for journalists and writers doing interviews and recording their ideas, even doctors, lawyers and other professionals who do consultations.
+It’s also useful for professors and students in the classroom, for journalists who need to transcribe interviews, writers recording their ideas, and even doctors, lawyers and other professionals who want to record and transcribe consultations.